What is IVF?

-IVF is a way of bringing human eggs and sperm together outside the human body.
-The aim is to fertilise the eggs and create an embryo.
+IVF (in vitro fertilisation) is a way of bringing human eggs and sperm together outside the human body.
+The aim is to fertilise the eggs, create an embryo and then transfer the embryo to the uterus.
 IVF involves many steps, which take several weeks to complete.

 These are the main steps in the IVF process:

 - Ovary stimulation: if you’re a woman having IVF treatment, you need to take hormones to stimulate your ovaries so that you make more than one egg per menstrual cycle.

 - Monitoring: ultrasound and blood samples are used to monitor the development of your eggs.